12th November, 2020

 COSHH stands for Control of Substances Hazardous to Health.
 It stands to reason that you need to know which substances you need to control before you can comply with the COSHH regulations.
+So first, you need to find out what substances you use, and any that you create, in your business activities.

 Under the Control of Substances Hazardous to Health Regulations (COSHH Regulations), COSHH assessments are required by law, for any substances that are hazardous to health.